-In recent years graduating math majors have obtained employment in a variety of jobs in business, industry, and governmental agencies and also have obtained teaching positions at the secondary school level (such teaching positions normally require teaching certification).
+Graduating math majors have obtained employment in a variety of jobs in business, industry, and governmental agencies and also have obtained teaching positions at the secondary school level (such teaching positions normally require teaching certification).
 Others have continued their education at the graduate level in mathematics and other fields.
 Departments in a variety of fields which use mathematics, including some in the social and biological sciences as well as in engineering and the physical sciences, are interested in attracting math majors into their graduate programs.
 Math Ph.D.'s obtain academic positions at the college and university level and nonacademic positions entailing consulting and research.
-The math major requirements are flexible enough to allow preparation for various goals.
+The math major requirements are flexible enough to allow preparation for various goals, interests, and careers.

 Students interested in mathematics might also consider the related degree program in applied mathematics, engineering and physics.